Luis Castillo stars as Mariners beat Royals 3-2 to grab sole possession of AL West lead

 Rodríguez also went deep for the second straight day, lining a two-run shot to left-center in the fifth to make it 3-0.
 It was his 23rd of the season.

-Kansas City’s Nelson Velázquez hit a two-run homer off Gabe Speier in the eighth.
-It was Velázquez's eighth homer.
+Kansas City’s Nelson Velázquez cut it to 3-2 with a two-run homer off Gabe Speier in the eighth.
+It was Velázquez’s eighth homer.

 The Royals put runners on second and third with two outs in the inning, but Justin Topa struck out Salvador Perez to preserve the one-run lead.
 Andrés Muñoz struck out the side in the ninth for his 10th save.